 It’s the oldest pub in Port Douglas and we loved the character and vibe, and family friendliness!
 We went upstairs to the balcony which offers nice views out over the park and when it’s not overcast we were told it’s a top spot for sunset.

 15. Surf Club Bar & Bistro

-Every time we visit Port Douglas we find ourselves at the Surf Club Bar & Bistro.
+Every time we visit Port Douglas with kids, we find ourselves at the Surf Club Bar & Bistro.

 16. Flames of the Forest

 One of the most unique things to do in Port Douglas is dinner at the Flames of the Forest – Australia’s only rainforest dining experience.

 You can choose from two unique dining experiences amongst the rainforest – the Aboriginal Cultural Experience or the Rainforest Dining Experience whilst enjoying an award winning menu and inspirational entertainment.